Ques.76. What is the difference between regression and retesting?

 - Scrum Team – A scrum team participate in the scrum meetings and perform the tasks assigned.

 Ques.99.
 What is a scrum meeting?

 Ans.
-A scrum meeting is daily meeting in scrum process.
-This meeting is conducted by scrum master and update of previous day's work along with next day's task and context is defined in this meeting.
+A scrum meeting is a daily meeting in the scrum process.
+This meeting is conducted by scrum master and update of the previous day’s work along with the next day’s task and context is defined in this meeting.

 Ques.100.
 Explain TDD (Test Driven Development).

 Ans.
 Test-Driven Development is a software development methodology in which the development of the software is driven by test cases created for the functionality to be implemented.
 In TDD, first, the test cases are created and then code to pass the tests is written.
 Later the code is refactored as per the standards.

 A test plan is a formal document describing the scope of testing, the approach to be used, resources required and time estimate of carrying out the testing process.
 It is derived from the requirement documents(Software Requirement Specifications).

 A test case is used to test the conformance of an application with its requirement specifications.
 It is a set of conditions with pre-requisites, input values and expected results in a documented form.

 Defect density is the measure of the density of the defects in the system.
 It can be calculated by dividing the number of defects identified by the total number of lines of code(or methods or classes) in the application or program.

 A defect priority is the urgency of fixing the defect.
 Normally the defect priority is set on a scale of P0 to P3 with P0 defect having the most urgency to fix.